Icyfire18/CS5500/README.md

 python manage.py runserver
 ```

-4. To relaod the data into database for historical load
+4. To reload the data into database for historical load

 ```
 python utils/loadData.py